 - Rinse off, soap up, rinse off.

-A commenter on Tuesday wanted to know if I could do my laundry every week, by hand.
-Well, I’ve done it before, I’m sure I could remember how to do it again. 😀 Here are some tips for that one, for those of you who have yet to venture beyond the washing machine.
+I’ve had to do laundry by hand before, so I’m sure I could do it again.
+Here are some tips for that one, for those of you who have yet to venture beyond the washing machine.

 - Some simple tools will make your (laundry) life a lot easier.
 Work smarter, not harder!